 What Are the Different Areas of Portland

-PDX sits on the Willamette River, which breaks it into the eastern and western portion, while Burnside Street acts as a border between the northern and southern districts.
+PDX sits on the Willamette River, which breaks it into the eastern and western portions, while Burnside Street acts as a border between the northern and southern districts.

 The city has 95 communities divided into six different sections, or sextants including Southwest, Northwest, and North.
 South Portland, the newest, sixth sextant (or quadrant as locals are expected to call it), was officially created on May 1, 2020.